untoldengine/UntoldEngine/docs/API/UsingUntoldEngineCLI.md

             └── Shaders/
 ```

-The starter `GameScene.swift` shows how to load a mesh, enable geometry streaming, and enable static batching.
+The starter `GameScene.swift` shows how to load `.untold` runtime assets, use `setEntityStreamScene(...)` for streamed scenes, and enable static batching.

-> **Note:** The demo references `city.usdz`.
-Place that file in `GameData/Models/` before running.
+> **Note:** Runtime examples expect `.untold` assets.
+Convert USD/USDZ authoring files with the exporter before placing them in `GameData/Models/`.

 ---